Biden takes hits from Democrats on multiple fronts

 Throughout his administration, Biden has been under fire from environmental activists for not declaring a climate emergency and for taking other controversial stances.
 The latest issue over his environmental policy though comes from his plans to increase natural gas exports.

-The Biden administration is backing the gas industry’s plans to sell fuel at higher prices to other countries, believing that will lead to less production of climate-warming chemicals like carbon dioxide by displacing dirtier-burning coal.
+The Biden administration is backing the gas industry’s plans to sell fuel at higher prices to other countries, believing that will lead to less production of climate-warming chemicals such as carbon dioxide by displacing dirtier-burning coal.

 Democrats argue that such policies are not addressing a major climate problem, which is that the fossil fuel industry in the U.S. has plans to increase oil and gas production.
 Democratic senators have asked the administration to stop investing in gas plants abroad and have also urged the administration to begin planning for the end of fossil fuels.